 |Originally Performed By||Paul Kantner, Grace Slick, and David Freiberg|

 |Original Album||Baron von Tollbooth and the Chrome Nun (1973)|

 Purportedly an intentional tune with an exciting history, “Mind Left Body Jam” is little more than four descending chords.
 The orthodox history is that Phish is covering a Grateful Dead instrumental derived from the song “Your Mind Has Left Your Body” from the Paul Kantner / Grace Slick album Baron von Tollbooth and the Chrome Nun (re-mastered and re-released in 1997).”Your Mind Has Left Your Body” – Baron von Tollbooth & the Chrome Nun

 The album, which came during the lapse between Jefferson Airplane and Jefferson Starship, was a powerful collaboration of Bay Area icons - including David Freiberg, Jerry Garcia, Mickey Hart, Jorma Kaukonen, David Crosby, Jack Casady, Papa John Creach, and the Pointer Sisters.
 (The album also features a tune called “Fishman,” about “the son of Caliban” who “rules the ocean land,” “holds the ocean in his hands,” and is pursued by the singer, who wants to make love to him “over and over in the sand.”)

 Phish's improvisational wanderings have similarly included chord progressions for which fans have sought labels, or in which they've attributed intentional allusion.
-Some of these have at times sounded more like "MLBJ" but been labelled “Dave’s Energy Guide” (or vice versa), despite radical differences: "DEG" (e.g. 4/1/86, 3/23/87, 4/29/87, or 9/8/88) is a bouncing array of interlocking and repeating themes, about as far from "MLBJ’s" four descending chords as you can get.
-Worse, some have labeled as “MLBJ” delay-loop jams which are not even “DEG,” such as in the “TweezerFest” 5/7/94, before “Bowie” 12/29/94, ending “Mike’s Song” 12/31/95, after “Bouncing” 12/28/96, starting “Bowie” 8/10/97, and during “Scent” 8/17/97, which is possibly the closest to “DEG” during the 1990s.
+Some of these have at times sounded more like "MLBJ" but been (mistakenly) labelled “Dave’s Energy Guide” (or vice versa), despite radical differences: "DEG" (e.g. 4/1/86, 3/23/87, 4/29/87, or 9/8/88) is a bouncing array of interlocking and repeating themes, about as far from "MLBJ’s" four descending chords as you can get.
+Worse, some have labeled as “MLBJ” digital delay-loop jams which are not even “DEG” (much less “MLBJ”), such as in the “TweezerFest” on 5/7/94, before “Bowie” on 12/29/94, ending “Mike’s Song” on 12/31/95, after “Bouncing” on 12/28/96, starting “Bowie” on 8/10/97, and during “Scent” on 8/17/97, which is possibly the closest to “DEG” the digital delay-loop jam got during the 1990s.

-On eight occasions a progression-like jam strikingly similar to “MLBJ” appears.
-In three, it's sufficient that Phish.net official lists “MLBJ” in the setlist proper: during the 8/21/93 “Bowie,” the 6/18/94 “Bowie” (likely the strongest of all) and the 11/13/98 "Wolfman's Brother."
-In five others the appearance is brief enough to constitute only a tease: the 5/13/94 "YEM," the 6/19/95 “Bowie,” the 11/16/95 “Timber,” the 7/31/97 “McGrupp” and the 7/3/11 "Wilson."
+On several occasions, a jam with a descending chord progression similar (if not strikingly so) to “MLBJ” has appeared in Phish history.
+In three, they are sufficient that Phish.net officially lists “MLBJ” in the setlist proper: during the 8/21/93 “Bowie,” the 6/18/94 “Bowie” (likely the strongest of all) and the 11/13/98 "Wolfman's Brother."
+In others, the appearance is brief enough to constitute only a tease: the 5/13/94 "YEM," the 6/19/95 “Bowie,” the 11/16/95 “Timber,” the 7/31/97 “McGrupp” and the 7/3/11 "Wilson."